University Residence Halls

 - Ballard West is a University residence hall and it houses upperclassmen.

 Carlin Hall, the largest residence hall on campus built in 1979, is named after John Carlin, a prominent deaf artist who wrote poetry and children's stories.
 He wrote a famous poem, The Mute's Lament and The Stratchsides Family, a well-known children's book.
 He also gave lectures on various subjects and wrote columns in many leading publications for the Deaf.
 He played a major role in influencing Edward Miner Gallaudet to establish a college on Kendall Green, as our University is affectionally called, and because of that role, he became the first deaf person to be awarded an honorary degree from Gallaudet.
-The residence hall houses primarily graduate students.
+This residence hall houses graduate students and some upperclassmen.

 LIVING AND LEARNING RESIDENCE HALL 6 (LLRH6)